What is a separation agreement?

 A financial separation agreement in England and Wales sets out how you’ll split your finances when you end your relationship and stop living together as a couple.
-You can have a Separation Agreement whether you are ending a marriage (before you divorce), a civil partnership or cohabiting relationship.
+You can have a separation agreement whether you are ending a marriage (before you divorce), a civil partnership or cohabiting relationship.
 The agreement sets out things like who will pay the rent or mortgage, which bills you will each pay, whether one person will pay any child or spousal maintenance and what will happen to the proceeds of sale if a property or asset is sold.

-- If you're relationship ends when you’re cohabiting
+3. If you're relationship ends when you’re cohabiting.

-A Separation Agreement isn’t technically legally binding, but it is a contract so can be upheld or challenged in court.
-The agreement must be entered into voluntarily and you must have completed a full financial disclosure if you are relying on a Separation Agreement in court.
-You can also have your Separation Agreement turned into a Consent Order by the court when you divorce/end your civil partnership if it’s been correctly drawn up.
+Whilst there is no such thing as a legally binding separation agreement, as a contract it can be upheld or challenged in court.
+The separation agreement must be entered into voluntarily and you must have completed a full financial disclosure if you are relying on a separation agreement in court.
+You can also have your separation agreement turned into a financial consent order by the court when you divorce/end your civil partnership if it’s been correctly drawn up.
 If you require any help drafting either your separation agreement or consent order, amicable offer a drafting service for both.

 How much does it cost to get a Separation Agreement?

 It depends on which route you choose.
-For example, the guideline hourly rate for a solicitor/lawyer with around four years’ experience nationally is between £177 - £192 per hour excluding VAT.
-In London, this rises to between £172 and £296 per hour exc VAT.
-It then depends on how much time you’ll need.
+For example, the guideline hourly rate for a solicitor/lawyer with around four years’ experience nationally is between £177 - £192.

-amicable’s offers a Fixed Price Separation Agreement Service for £900 per couple / £450 per person.
+amicable offer a fixed price separation agreement service for £900 per couple / £450 per person.
 This service is for couples who want to document how their finances will be separated.
 If you’re not fully committed to the idea of getting divorced/ dissolving your civil partnership, a separation agreement is a good idea to keep things amicable in the interim.

 How do I enforce a Separation Agreement?